 Meanwhile, older women continued to wear the lappets they had always worn.

-And Quakers wear an especially plain – and fine – version of the lappet that they wear for the next 100+ years.
+And Quakers wear an especially plain – and fine – version of the lappet that then becomes the fossilized style they wear for the next 100+ years.

 American cap styles are more sedate than many seen in portraits from Europe and Britain.
 We have only one portrait of a woman wearing really long lappets, lace or no lace, so common in French paintings.
 Another “missing” style is the scarf tied under the chin.
 Although these appear on poor women in Cries of Dublin, for ex., we do not find them in U.S. portraits or artifacts, perhaps only because we have no drawings of poor American women.
 Apart from Kilburn’s young woman, the dramatic butterfly cap is not apparent, although common in European portraits.
 Nor are there any ship – shaped hairdos with flags and feathers.
 Cap styles in the U.S. were, in general, more sedate.

 I am not saying these women didn’t see the fashion plates, genre scenes, or portraits from England and Europe in a timely manner.
 We know they did.
 They were aware of French hairdos and Swedish ruffle boxes.
-But their portraits offer no evidence they actually wore them.
+But portraits of rich women offer no evidence they actually wore them.
 And that was the question I was asking.

 **By “American” I mean the areas of the North American colonies that became the United States.
 While this short hand is inaccurate for all you geography sticklers, it is necessary for brevity.